We are shifting from the structural confines of schools to leading more dynamic, distributed and networked learning environments.

 Integrated school-based hub models offer opportunities to be responsive to the future local needs of children, young people and their families.

-FamilyLinQ, an integrated school-based hubs initiative.
+The Queensland Government is already working collaboratively with The Bryan Foundation to deliver FamilyLinQ, an integrated school-based hubs initiative.
 FamilyLinQ is the first of its kind in Queensland and will connect education, health and community services under one roof to improve the life outcomes for children and their families.

-Kingston State School was selected as the state’s first FamilyLinQ site and is set to open during 2023.
+Kingston State School was selected as the state’s first FamilyLinQ site and was set to open during 2023.
 A second FamilyLinQ site will be established as part of a new primary school planned for Park Ridge.
 Building these 2 hubs represents investment of almost $19 million.

 The Department of Education, in collaboration with other agencies and cross-sector partners, will deliver a suite of integrated school-based hub models.